-HIV is spread through contact with HIV-infected blood or other body fluids.
-This includes semen, vaginal fluid, and breast milk.
-The infection may be the result of HIV-1 or HIV-2 virus.
+HIV is spread through contact with HIV-infected body fluids.
+This includes blood, semen, vaginal fluid, and breast milk.

 HIV is most commonly spread through:

 - Sexual contact (especially vaginal or anal sex) with an HIV-infected person who is not taking medicine or has not reached maximal suppression of the virus

 - Transfer of HIV from a mother to child during pregnancy, childbirth, or breastfeeding

 - A blood transfusion with HIV-infected blood

 - Blood from an HIV-infected person getting into an open wound of another person

 - Being bitten by someone infected with HIV

 - Sharing personal hygiene items that have been contaminated with blood or other body fluids of an HIV-infected person